Nine-ball: Tournaments

 Nine-ball events worldwide are run at the highest level by the WPA.
 The WPA World Nine-ball Championship has events for men, women and junior players.
 Events are generally open to any player who can pay the entry fee, however, some events are based on qualification.
 The WPA hosts a world ranking schedule based on WPA events, with other ranking systems also operated by the APA and the EPBF.
 Other major events held by the WPA include the U.S. Open 9-Ball Championship, China Open 9-Ball Championship and the International 9-Ball Open.

-In addition, Matchroom Sport runs major events such as the Mosconi Cup, World Cup of Pool and World Pool Masters.
+In addition, Matchroom Sport runs major international competitions including the Mosconi Cup, World Cup of Pool and World Pool Masters.

 Outside those events held on an worldwide basis, nine-ball is played in continental tour series.
 Events are held on series such as the Diamond Pool Tour, Asian Tour and Euro Tour.

 Derived games

 Several games have been derived from nine-ball.
 Six-ball is essentially identical to nine-ball but with three fewer balls, which are racked in a three-row triangle, with the money ball placed in the center of the back row.
 According to Rudolf Wanderone, the game arose in early 20th century billiard halls; halls charged for matches by the 15 ball rack rather than by table, so players of nine-ball had six balls left over.
-For this reason, the game is often played with the balls numbered between 10 and 15, with the 15-ball as the money ball.
+For this reason, the game is often played with the balls numbered between 10 and 15, with the 15 ball as the money ball.

 Seven-ball is also similar to nine-ball, though it differs in two key ways: the game uses only seven object balls, which are racked in a hexagon, and players are restricted to pocketing the money ball on their designated side of the table.
 William D. Clayton is credited with the game's invention in the early 1980s.
 While not a common game, it was featured on television broadcaster ESPN's Sudden Death Seven-ball which aired in the early 2000s.